What’s New in 2025

 Visit Tri-Cities will be the lead organization in facilitating the event through a three-year host agreement with IRONMAN and in collaboration with the City of Richland, West Richland and other regional communities and agencies.
 The international triathlon will also be held on September 22, 2024, September 21, 2025, and September 20, 2026.
 Each year, the event will bring 2500 athletes plus an additional 7,500 visitors, crews and support staff to the area inducing $6-$8 million in visitor spending to local businesses.
 Read the full press release here.

-Snow Peak To Open First U.S. Campfield in Long Beach, Washington in 2024
+Snow Peak Opened First U.S. Campfield in Long Beach, Washington in June 2024

-Snow Peak, the Japanese outdoor adventure brand that reimagines outdoor experiences, will open a campground in Long Beach with accommodation options ranging from tents to minimalist cabins.
-The site will be home to a café and store, with paths connecting guests to Pacific beaches.
-Long Beach Campfield has a tentative opening date in 2024, and it will be the first location in the United States.
+Snow Peak, the Japanese outdoor adventure brand that reimagines outdoor experiences, has opened a campground in Long Beach with accommodation options ranging from tents to minimalist cabins.
+The site is home to a café and store, with paths connecting guests to Pacific beaches.
+Long Beach Campfield is the first location in the United States.
 The brand has five campfields in Japan including in Niigata, Hokkaido, Osaka, Kochi and Oita.
 More information can be found here.

 Tri-Cities, Washington Selected to Host National Horseshoe Pitching Championships in 2024 and 2027